1. Home

 The Archive

-On the website and in the Archive at the Swedish Holocuast Museum there are two interactive biographies, Elisabeth Citroms and Tobias Rawets, both survivors of the Holocaust.
+On the website and at the Swedish Holocuast Museum there are two interactive biographies, Elisabeth Citroms and Tobias Rawets, both survivors of the Holocaust.
 The two Swedish-language versions were launched in summer 2022 by the Swedish Holocaust Museum and are available nationwide.

 I Arkivet på Sveriges museum om Förintelsen kan besökare samtala med Elisabeth Citrom genom AI-teknik i Dimensions in Testimony.